kunhwiko/concepts/networks.md

   b) connection-oriented (must request a handshake with the destination host first)
   c) Handshake: TCP sends requests by sending packets to destination server asking for a connection
   d) sends and receives a stream of bytes in segments that must be reorganized upon delivery

+How does TCP ensure reliable delivery?
+  a) checksum: checks for bit errors
+  b) ack/nack: acknowledges if receiver received the message
+  c) sequence number: checks which packets receiver already received
+  d) timeout: resends if there is no response
 ```

 ##### Getting Started with Security